 Filippo Juvarra went to Turin where he designed the imposing Basilica of Superga for the King of Sardinia (the new title of the Duke of Savoy); Andrea Pozzo went to Vienna where he decorated Jesuitenkirche;

 those who remained in Rome did so in the hope that the 1725 Jubilee would provide

-They were highly disappointed by Pope Benedict XIII: he concentrated on the religious aspects of the event and in particular on the penitential ones: that discouraged (rather than attracting) the pilgrims; they came in very small numbers and also the rich families refrained from embellishing their properties not to upset the pope.
-To make things worse, Pope Benedict XIII assigned almost all commissions to Filippo Raguzzini, an architect from Benevento; he restored many small churches, mainly belonging to the Dominicans (the order the pope joined at the beginning of his ecclesiastical career); S. Sisto Vecchio, S. Maria del Rosario, S. Maria delle Fornaci and Spedale di S. Gallicano are among the buildings he designed for the pope: because he was the architect of the pope he got also private commissions: S. Maria de' Macellari and Case di S. Ignazio, three blocks of flats which are regarded as his best work.
-After the pope's death he soon fell into disgrace and returned to Benevento.
+They were highly disappointed by Pope Benedict XIII: he concentrated on the religious aspects of the event and in particular on the penitential ones: that discouraged (rather than attracting) the pilgrims; they came in very small numbers and also the rich families refrained from embellishing their properties not to upset the Pope.
+To make things worse, Pope Benedict XIII assigned almost all commissions to Filippo Raguzzini, an architect from Benevento; he restored many small churches, mainly belonging to the Dominicans (the order the Pope joined at the beginning of his ecclesiastical career); S. Sisto Vecchio, S. Maria del Rosario, S. Maria alle Fornaci and Spedale di S. Gallicano are among the buildings he designed for the Pope: because he was the architect of the pope he obtained also private commissions: S. Maria de' Macellari and Case di S. Ignazio, three blocks of flats which are regarded as his best work.
+After the Pope's death he soon fell into disgrace and returned to Benevento.